jermp/fulgor/README.md

 	Number of kmers in dBG: 43788757 (12.0862 bits/kmer)
 	Number of unitigs in dBG: 1908149

-Lastly, we can now pseudoalign the reads from [SRR801268](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR801/SRR801268/SRR801268_1.fastq.gz) with:
+We can now pseudoalign the reads from [SRR801268](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR801/SRR801268/SRR801268_1.fastq.gz) with:

 	./build/fulgor pseudoalign -i ~/Salmonella_enterica/salmonella_4546.hybrid.index -q ~/SRR801268_1.fastq.gz -t 8 -o /dev/null

-using 8 parallel threads and writing the output to `/dev/null`.
+using 8 parallel threads and writing the mapping output to `/dev/null`.